Yquetzal/InteractionProfiler/README.md

 There are two optional parameters to the program
 * `-l INT`  (a limit to the number of interactions to consider.
 You can use it if your file takes too much time to process, to have a partial result)
 * `-s INT` (the number of steps to make.
 Default 10.
 More steps means a slower computation but more partial results.
 Less steps means faster computation, less partial results.
+*

+Note that in order to run this program, you'll need two things:
+* python
+* the igraph library for python